 Research shows that it is more likely that girls will be the victims of sexual violence or harassment and more likely that boys are the perpetrators.
 Children with SEND are three times more likely to be abused than their peers.
-Further information is available in Part 1.4 of the DfE guidance, cited above.
 Such behaviour must be challenged, since it is normalised by being dismissed or tolerated.